 3. More visitors in the countryside

-Last, I want to thank everyone who sent encouraging emails, birthday gifts, and cards for Kendrick and for your faithful prayers and support.
-Enjoy more pictures of our life and ministry.
+Last, I thank everyone who sent encouraging emails, letters, and for your faithful prayers and support.
+Also, you can see links.hamiltonsinireland.com/pics for more pictures.

 For the souls in Ireland,